mne-tools/mne-python/doc/manual/io.rst

     ``mne.io.read_raw_fif(..., allow_maxshield=True)``.

 .. note::
     This file format also supports EEG data.
-An average reference will be added by default on reading EEG data.
-To change this behavior call the readers like this: ``mne.io.read_raw_fif(..., add_eeg_ref=False)``
+In 0.13, an average reference will be added by default on reading EEG data.
+To change this behavior, use the argument ``add_eeg_ref=False``, which will become the default in 0.14.
+The argument will be removed in 0.15 in favor of :func:`mne.set_eeg_reference` and :meth:`mne.io.Raw.set_eeg_reference`.

 Importing 4-D Neuroimaging / BTI data